hanglip/hanglip.github.io/_src/SDG.md

 Availibility of water in the Karoo has, since the arrival of the windmill, been energy-related.
 For example, windmills pump only when there is wind, solar panel-powered submersible pumps work only during daylight.
 The natural cadences of wind and sunlight tend to "rest" a borehole, as against an Escom-powered pump, which, unless it has a timer, will pump continuously, day and night (as long as there is electricity), sometimes drying a borehole up.
 This feels like a bad thing.

 Apart from availibity, there is the matter of how we **use** water.
-We know what large and small livestock water needs are, and the larger farm is an extensive network of pump-fed reservoirs supplying water to the livestock camps gravitationally from high points.
+We know what large and small livestock water needs are, and the larger farm is an extensive network of mill-fed reservoirs supplying water to the livestock camps gravitationally from high points.

-One has to assess whether growing crops will strain water resources: we can't, for example grow crops if that takes water away from livestock.
+One has to assess whether growing crops will strain water resources: we can't, for example grow crops that take water away from livestock.

 With droughts, through the years, it was perhaps natural that we retreated from crop growing.
 Sometimes, it was less to do with water supply, more that results were not totally ideal.
 For example, lucerne was grown for years, but lucerne, grown on this particular farm, caused bloat in the animals.
 Many other crops were grown, but crop growing in the Karoo doesn't happen without some form of irrigation, and that comes with problems for the soil, whether compaction (flood irrigation) or build-up of salts (sprinkler or pivot irrigation).
 When it comes to growing for the markets, we are far from them, so what we grew was for our own needs, since we could not compete with farmers who are nearer to main markets.

 Then again, accountants work from a financial bias, and their advice was that buying from specialist, large-scale grain and fodder farmers was more feasible and cheaper than growing our own.
 Thus, the trend to gigantism and agri-business began and has increased through the years.